projectsophon/sophon/README.md

 Install dependencies by running `yarn`, this will also kick off the first Rust build.

-Once all that succeeds, use `yarn start` to start the explorer/websocket server.
+Once all that succeeds, use `yarn start`, which will ask you a series of questions about how to configure your explorer!

 ## Rebuilding

-If you change any Rust code, you need to run `yarn build` for the native bindings to be regenerated.
+If you change any **Rust** or **Reason** code, you need to run `yarn build` for the native bindings to be regenerated.

+If you are continuously working on Reason code, you can run the build in watch mode by running `yarn re:watch`.

 ## "Known Board"